 How it works?

-The following steps briefly describe how the algorithm works:
+Let’s say we have an image source ready as an OpenGL/WebGL texture.
+The following steps then briefly describe how the algorithm works:

-- The uniform parameter u_direction selects trace direction – rows or columns
+• Set the uniform parameter u_direction – rows or columns

 Bonus Tip

-In case you are looking for a pure Java Script solution then you may take a look at our Gaussian blur in plain JS.
+In case you are looking for a pure Java Script solution then you may take a look at the Gaussian blur in plain JS.
+You can also take a look at how to apply various filters via SVG.

 Try it Online